Hay fever | Mate hei

 Pollens

-• Choose plants for your garden that are pollinated by birds or insects, rather than plants that release their seeds into the air.
+• Choose plants for your garden that are pollinated by birds or insects, rather than plants that release pollen into the air.

-• Rub petroleum jelly (like Vaseline) inside your nose to stop the pollen from coming into contact with the lining of your nose.
+• Rub petroleum jelly (eg, Vaseline) inside your nose to stop the pollen from coming into contact with the lining of your nose.

 Pet dander